edwardchen123/AndroidNMEA/README.md

 # AndroidNMEA
 It is to log NMEA data from Android smartphone
 This is only show the data on the screen
-This is for branch test
+This is for branch test.